Last Updated: February 08, 2022

 You may direct copyright infringement notifications to the Company’s DMCA Agent at email@example.com.
 You acknowledge that if you fail to comply with all of the requirements detailed above, your DMCA notice may not be valid.

 If you believe that your content that was removed from the Website (or to which access was disabled) is not infringing, or that you have authorization from the copyright owner, the copyright owner's agent, or pursuant to the law, to post and use the material in your content, you may send a counter-notice containing the following information to the DMCA Agent:

-- Your name, address, telephone number, and e-mail address, a statement that you consent to the jurisdiction of the federal court in Santa Barbara County, California and a statement that you will accept service of process from the person who provided notification of the alleged infringement.
+Your name, address, telephone number, and e-mail address, a statement that you consent to the jurisdiction of the federal court in Clark County, Nevada and a statement that you will accept service of process from the person who provided notification of the alleged infringement.

 If a counter-notice is received by the DMCA Agent, the Company may send a copy of the counter-notice to the original complaining party informing that person that it may replace the removed content or cease disabling it in 10 business days.
 Unless the copyright owner files an action seeking a court order against the content provider or user, the removed Content may be replaced, or access to it restored, after receipt of the counter-notice, at the Company’s sole discretion.